lindig/xs-shipyard/README.md

 The build takes into account your UID and GID to ensure that files shared between host and container have the right identity.

-The name of the container is:
+The name of the container image is:

     xenserver-build-env:lindig

-## Developing XenServer Packages – Overview
+## Developing XenServer Packages - Overview

-XenServer packages are build with Yum and distributed as source as well as binary RPMs.
+XenServer packages are built with Yum and distributed as source as well as binary RPMs.
 A package can be either re-build from a source package or compiled from its source code on GitHub.
 This creates different scenarios that we are discussing below.